Abhinavcode13/Build-a-Personal-Movie-Recommender-with-Django/README.md

 Movie recommender systems are commonly used by online streaming platforms and movie rental services to suggest movies to users and enhance their user experience.

-- collection of csv data file dataset from kaggle which includes tmbdmoviecsv and tmbdcredits.csv
+- Collection of csv data file dataset from kaggle which includes tmbdmoviecsv and tmbdcredits.csv
-- jyupter notebook for cleaning the data and making the data format according to our requirements which included libraries as numpy, pandas, skLearn
+- Jyupter notebook for cleaning the data and making the data format according to our requirements which included libraries as numpy, pandas, skLearn
-- developed the website using streamlit in pycharm IDE
+- Developed the website using streamlit in pycharm IDE
--